Be not ignorant, but rather be understanding what the will of God is for your lives. Ephesians 5:17

 In one of his plays, William Shakespeare wrote, "There is a divinity that shapes our ends, rough hew them how we will."
 What the great poet of England was saying is that the hand of God guides us, and, at times, His guidance overrides the human will.

 Today many would question the statement by the poet of Stratford.
 They believe that when God created the world, He started the world spinning like a top and then went back to heaven and left man to find his own way.
 And by the looks of the world today, it seems as if our friends might be right; yet it seems to me that God would have had a cruel sense of humor to have created man and then to have lost all interest in his well‑being.

-The Bible says that God has a will, no less than a plan or purpose for our lives even today in the twenty-first century.
-Paul wrote to the Ephesians, “Therefore do not be foolish, but understand what the Lord’s will is” (Ephesians 5:17).
+The Bible says that God has a will, no less than a plan or purpose for our lives even today.
+Paul wrote to the Ephesians, "Therefore do not be foolish, but understand what the Lord's will is" (Ephesians 5:17).
 Those words of direction are much needed in an uncertain world, where the very foundations seem to be corroded.

 What is God's plan for our lives and how do we find it?
 I am thinking of the mother who wrote telling how her daughter was injured in an automobile accident and the surgery recommended by the doctors was highly experimental.
 What should be done?
 She asked that God would indicate His will in the decision.
 I am thinking of a businessman who has been offered another position with less pay.
 Could this possibly be the will of God?
 How do we determine the direction of our Heavenly Father?